Documentation

 Public Status Pages

-Share your uptime with customers and stakeholders.
+Share your uptime with customers and stakeholders through a public status page.

 Paid plans only